ConSol/sakuli/docs/sakuli-api.md

 <a name="Region.move"></a>
 ##Region.move(offsetX, offsetY)
 Set a offset to a specific Region and returns the new Region object.
-The offset function will move the Region's rectangle with x to the right and with y to the left.
+The offset function will move the Region's rectangle x pixels to the right and y pixels down.
 The size of the rectangle will be the same.

 **Params**